rachjiang/Ingredient-Inspector/README.md

 This project was inspired by the desire to know what certain food ingredients are called when seeing them in passing.

-Similar to how Shazam detects songs that we hear in passing, Ingredient Inspector accepts food-related image URLs and lists out the name of the dish, and/or ingredients with a probability of accuracy.
+Similar to how Shazam detects songs that we hear in passing, Ingredient Inspector accepts food-related image URLs and lists out the name of the dish, and/or ingredients with an accuracy rate.

-This is made possible through visual-recognition AI provdided by Clarifai's machine learning API.
+This is made possible through a visual-recognition AI model provided by Clarifai's machine learning API.

 Currently, the food-recognition model used is mostly accurate with well-known dishes and requires some training to expand its palate.